 Final Words for WordPress on localhost

-After completing the WordPress website on localhost, you can transfer the localhost website to the live server.
+After completing the development and testing, you can transfer the localhost WordPress website to production.

 If you’ve any doubts, queries, or feedback regarding the localhost installation, feel free to ask in the comment section below.